purple-mdy-geo/purple-whio-is-who-in-myanmar/README.md

 Bash is a Unix shell and command language written by Brian Fox for the GNU Project as a free software replacement for the Bourne shell.
 It has been distributed widely as the default login shell for most Linux distributions and Apple’s macOS.
 A version is also available for Windows 10.
 Bash is command processor that typically runs in a text window where the user types commands that cause actions.
 Bash can also read and execute commands from a file, called a shell script.

+1.4 Objective of the Project
+	To search people informations from these  project.
+	User can  easily   know about  the  people  biography of famous people.
+	To  reduce  the  paper  work.
+	To  develop  the  general  knowledge  for our  country have a variety  of popular  people .